 A range of ideas for projects, integrations, and improvements were discussed, including:

-Mapping conditions, interventions, and trials
+- Displaying links between conditions, interventions, and trials (see diagram below)

 Of particular mention is Matthias Koenig’s hack (see above) – more screenshots and code here.